grisha/grisha.github.com/source/_posts/2013-09-25-running-a-wsgi-app-on-apache-should-not-be-this-hard.markdown

 $ mod_python start /home/grisha/mysite_httpd/conf/httpd.conf
 ```

 That's all.
-There should be no need to become root, tweak a
+There should be no need to become root, tweak various
 configurations, place files in the right place, check permissions,
 none of that.